-The District shall provide free transportation for all students in the District: (1) residing at a distance of one and one-half miles or more from their assigned schools, unless due to voluntary transfer outside of their local school attendance zone, whereupon transportation will be arranged for and funded by the parent or guardian, or (2) within one and one-half miles from their assigned schools where walking to or from school or to or from a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available.
+The District shall provide free transportation for all students in the District who resides: (1) at a distance of one and one-half miles or more from their assigned school’s point of property entrance, unless the School Board has certified to the Ill.
+State Board of Education that adequate public transportation is available or due to voluntary transfer outside of their local school attendance zone, whereupon transportation will be arranged for and funded by the parent or guardian, or (2) if adequate public transportation is not available, within one and one-half miles from their assigned school where walking to or from school or to or from a pick-up point or bus stop would constitute a serious safety hazard due to either (a) vehicular traffic or rail crossingor (b) a course of pattern of criminal activity, as defined in the Ill.
+Streetgang Terrorism Omnibus Prevention Act, 740 ILCS 147/.
 A student’s parent(s)/guardian(s) may file a petition with the Board of Education requesting transportation due to the existence of a serious safety hazard.
-Free transportation services and vehicle adaptation for special education students shall be provided if included in the students’ individualized educational programs.
+Free transportation service and vehicle adaptation is provided for a special education student if included in the student’s individual educational program.
 Non-public school students shall be transported in accordance with State law.
-Homeless students shall be transported in accordance with Section 45/1-15 McKinney Homeless Assistance Act.
+Homeless students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
 Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.

 Bus schedules and routes shall be determined by the Superintendent or designee and shall be altered only with the Superintendent or designee’s approval and direction.
-In fixing the routes, the pickup and discharge points should be as safe for students as possible.
+In setting the routes, the pick-up and discharge points should be as safe for students as possible.

 No school employee may transport students in school or private vehicles unless authorized by the administration.